 Rosemont Grant - a need-based award from Rosemont College based on Expected Family Contribution and educational costs.

 Cornelian Scholarship - a full tuition scholarship from Rosemont College awarded annually for two outstanding graduates of Catholic High Schools.
-Students must submit an additional application, and the finalists will be invited to an on-campus interview from which the recipients will be selected.
+Students must submit an additional application, and finalists are invited to an on-campus interview from which the scholarship recipients are selected.

 Opportunity Grant - a merit award from Rosemont College based on past academic achievement.

 Sister Maria Stella Kelly Art Scholarship - a merit award from Rosemont College based on artistic excellence for students who plan to major in fine arts.